BioMedIA-MBZUAI/PLBP/README.md

 # PLBP: Protein-Ligand Binding Prediction through Diffusion Models
-This repository is the official implementation of PLBP: Protein-Ligand Binding Prediction through Diffusion Models, inspired by _DecompDiff: Diffusion Models with Decomposed Priors for Structure-Based Drug Design._
+This repository is the official implementation of _PLBP: Protein-Ligand Binding Prediction through Diffusion Models_ inspired by _DecompDiff: Diffusion Models with Decomposed Priors for Structure-Based Drug Design._

 ## Dependencies